vicky-yuan/EREF/README.md

-# IRE
+# EREF

-## Paper "Rules and Entity Information Embed Representation Learning Method for Knowledge Graph".
+## Paper "EREF: An Enhanced Representation Learning Mechanism with Rule and Entity Fusion".

 Full data will be uploaded after the paper is accepted.